magicgis/ESP8266-MQTT-smart-lights/README.md

 - temperature = temperature in degree celsius*100 from MPL3115 sensor

 ### Subscribe
-Each client is subscribed do following topics:
+Each client is subscribed to following topics:
 - /ESP8266/ALL/GPIO
 - /ESP8266/chip_id/GPIO (chip_id is chip id in uppercase HEX)